JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 <!-- https://www.youtube.com/shorts/u3-5yN9xIv0 -->

-This is how you will see shorts:
+This is how you will see shorts: *they look better on phones, with vertical layout way of watching*

 {{< youtube "u3-5yN9xIv0" >}}

-And for longer than 3 minutes, they will render as:
+And for videos longer than 3 minutes, they will render as: *youtube will detect the horizontal/vertical layout*

 {{< youtube "Sz5jlIbV0JA" >}}

 <!-- https://youtu.be/Sz5jlIbV0JA -->

-You can also take a 1080p part from a 4K video withour rencoding:
+You can also take a 1080p part from a 4K video withour rencoding: *WIP*

 ```sh
 ffmpeg -i DJI_20250518172824_0001_D.MP4 -c copy -bsf:v hevc_metadata=crop_left=960:crop_right=960:crop_top=0:crop_bottom=1080 output_horizontal_1080p_no_encode.mp4